josephmanghan/Manghan-Backbase-Challenge/README.md

   <a href="https://www.josephmanghan.com/">
     <img src="https://svgshare.com/i/Y_7.svg" alt="Logo" width="120" height="120">
   </a>
-<h1 align="center"> Joseph Manghan - Backbase Coding Challenge</h1>
+  <h1> Joseph Manghan - Backbase Coding Challenge</h1>
   <p>
     <em>Manghan-Backbase-Challenge.js</em> automatically transfers funds <br>from a customer's savings account to their current account <br>if an overdraft is in use       and if funds are available.
   </p>
 </div>